Dogs are everywhere!

 Natural Stone Recommended for: NOT RECOMMENDED.

-Ok on the face of it, this option appears to be the very worst for dog owners especially if their dog pees and/or vomits a lot since it absorbs pretty quickly.
+Ok, on the face of it, this option appears to be the very worst for dog owners, especially if their dog pees and/or vomits a lot since it absorbs pretty quickly.

-Things such as…pet vomit, pet urine, blood and other things you hope don’t visit your carpet anytime soon.
+Things such as…pet vomit, pet urine, blood, and other things you hope don’t visit your carpet anytime soon.
 It is by far the most comprehensive pet protection warranty in the industry.

-Also, never underestimate the value of a high quality carpet shampooer.
+Also, never underestimate the value of a high-quality carpet shampooer.

-The downside of carpet is it absorbs more dirt, debris and stains than other types of flooring and harder on those with allergies since it holds more dust.
+The downside of carpet is it absorbs more dirt, debris, and stains than other types of flooring and harder on those with allergies since it holds more dust.

-Recommended for: Dogs that are house trained, have minimal health issues and shed little.
+Recommended for: Dogs that are house trained, have minimal health issues, and shed little.

 7. Cork Flooring

-Because it’s a softer material, it’s pleasant to walk on having a very light underfoot vibe to it which makes it perfect for elderly folks as well as dogs with joint problems.
+Because it’s a softer material, it’s pleasant to walk on, having a very light underfoot vibe to it.
+This makes it perfect for elderly folks and dogs with joint problems.

-It’s properties also give it a built in temperature control quality about it – it absorbs heat readily in the winter so it’s noticeably warmer than tile or laminate but surprisingly cooler in summer.
+Its properties also give it a built-in temperature control quality about it – it absorbs heat readily in the winter so it’s noticeably warmer than tile or laminate but surprisingly cooler in summer.

-Manufacturer’s have caught onto this major concern so a good portion of cork made today are heavily distressed as well as patterned in order to disguise imperfections in the floor once it’s installed.
+Manufacturers have caught onto this major concern.
+So what you see now is a good portion of cork made today are heavily distressed and patterned to disguise imperfections in the floor once it’s installed.

-Of course there are flooring types more suited to dogs than others so it’s going to get down to your own assessment of your personal circumstances and the type of dog you have.
+Of course, there are flooring types more suited to dogs than others, so it’s going to get down to your circumstances and the kind of dog you have.

-Your dogs will pee, puke and shit all over them and it’ll be impossible to remove any stains.
-The only way to get rid of such accidents is to replace the tile and you really don’t want to be constantly doing that.
+Your dogs will pee, puke and shit all over them, and it’ll be impossible to remove any stains.
+The only way to get rid of such accidents is to replace the tile, and you don’t want to be constantly doing that.

-It also handles the demands of any dog and household so well, all while looking great and lasting long.
+It also handles any dog, and household demands well, all while looking fabulous and lasting longer.
 Take this overall assessment based on trends and observations rather than specific recommendations.

 In the end, you know your home and dog best.